Exporting Hubspot Deals for Revenue Analysis

 This file defines the following:

-defines the plugins we are using.resources
+- pluginsdefines the plugins we are using.

-defines the schedule for the function.
+- eventsdefines the schedule for the function.

-file with the following contents:
+Create a handler.js file with the following contents:

 import {Client} from "@hubspot/api-client";